 The Congregational Learning Fund for Leaders exists to support leadership development events (courses and workshops) for lay leaders and ministry personnel.
-These events will focus on the goals of the British Columbia Conference of healthy congregations, effective leadership and faithful public witness.
+These events will focus on the goals of the British Columbia Conference of healthy congregations and ministries, effective leadership and faithful public witness.
 Events that meet the established criteria are eligible for grants.

 The 5th of each month (with the exception of July, August and December).